dzomaya/NUTandRpi/README.md

 You'll need everything under (and including) `[nutdev1]` for the next step.
 ![image](https://user-images.githubusercontent.com/17661803/160893706-69e5ffbf-3a77-446e-a602-b82fe8ee51cc.png)

-2. Use a text editor (e.g. `nano` or `vi`) to edit /etc/nut/ups.conf and append the output from step 1.
+2. Use a text editor (e.g., `nano` or `vi`) to edit /etc/nut/ups.conf and append the output from step 1.
 Using our example output, the uncommented section of the ups.conf file should look like this:
 ```
 maxretry = 3
 [nutdev1]